csvpath/csvpath/README.md

         <td>Variable </td>
         <td>Value when tested, True when set, True/False when used alone    </td>
         <td>True/False when value tested.
 True when set, True/False existence when used alone</td>
         <td>An @ followed by a name.
-Variables can be entries in a named dict.
 A variable is
-            set or depending on the usage.
+            set or tested depending on the usage.
 By itself, it is an existence test.
 When used as the left hand side of an equality not contained by another type its value is set.
-            When it is used within another type it is an equality test.
+            When it is used on the right hand side of an "=" it is an equality test.
+A function may handle variables in different ways, but usually they are an argument that supplies an input to the function.
         <td>
-            <li/> @weather="cloudy"
+            <ol/> @weather="cloudy"
-            <li/> count(@weather="sunny")
+            <ol/> count(@weather="sunny")
-            <li/> @weather
+            <ol/> @weather
+            <ol/> #summer=@weather
+            #1 is an assignment that sets the variable and returns True.
+            #2 is an argument used as a test in a way that is specific to the function.
+            #3 is an existence test.
+            #4 is a test.
         </td>
     </tr>
     <tr>